Hamju1999/AIResumeTailor/README.md

 1. Scrapes LinkedIn, Indeed, Dice, Glassdoor, Interstride and Handshake for entry-level to senior-level jobs matching your titles.
 2. Filters by location priority, date (last 7 days).
-3. For each job: gathers company intelligence (domain, tech stack, culture signals, sponsorship verdict) then tailors your resume using 6 AI passes (tailor → grammar → verify → calibrate → validate → ATS audit).
+3. For each job: gathers company intelligence (domain, tech stack, culture signals, sponsorship verdict) then tailors your resume using a multi-pass AI pipeline (tailor → grammar → verify → calibrate → skills rebuild → validate), with a separate on-demand ATS scan.
 4. Produces a formatted `.docx` resume for every passing job.
 5. Lets you paste job URLs you found yourself to bypass scraping
 6. Lets you paste job description you found yourself to bypass scraping.